Axis P1485-LE

 - Using a premium camera on a poorly designed scene

-- Ignoring the extra storage and decode impact of higher-value image settings
+- Ignoring storage and decode impact of higher-quality settings

-- Tuning for “maximum” instead of tuning for the real objective
+- Tuning for maximum settings instead of real objectives

 📊 Related Pages